apache/fury/docs/specification/xlang_serialization_spec.md

 ### Type ID

-All internal data types are expressed using an ID in range `-64~-1`.
-Users can use `0~32703` for representing their types.
-At runtime, all type ids are added by `64`, and then encoded as an unsigned varint.
+All internal data types are expressed using an ID in range `0~64`.
+Users can use `0~4096` for representing their types.

 ### Type mapping